kingsgroupos/archivist/README.md

 {{- end}}
 ```

-For more information, please refer to [Generate Data Structure Definitions for Another Programming Language](#code-templates).
+For more information, please refer to [Generating Data Structure Definitions for Another Programming Language](#code-templates).

 - **Does archivist support multi-config-version?**